Skip to footer content

 sheet["C7"].DecimalValue = 98500.75m;

-sheet["C8"].Formula = "=C6-C7"; // Profit calculation
+sheet["C8"].Formula = "=C6-C7";

-// Populate a range with array data
+// Populate a column range with monthly data

 decimal[] monthlyData = { 10500, 12300, 15600, 11200 };